-The City is aware of exceeding the 25% limit and has plans to appropriate the necessary amount of fund balance through a budget amendment which is to take place in February 2018.
+The City is aware of exceeding the 25% limit and has taken steps to be in compliance with the prior year findings.
+Revenues of the City exceeded budget amounts in the current year, and the city plans to appropriate the necessary amount of fund balance through a budget amendment.